Everything Happens for a Reason / Todo pasa por algo

 Jan 1.
 2025

 I used to have an online dating profile where I stated my religious views as Buddhist, Catholic, Christian, Hindu, Spiritual, and Other.
-I often got asked how I can be a member of all these faiths traditions at the same time.
+I often got asked, how I can be a member of all these faiths traditions at the same time?

 But even as a child I mumbled through the Nicene Creed and eventually just kept silent because I was never sure I believed in it.
 And eventually I found that my confusion and lack of conviction in believing that Jesus Christ is the same as God, combined with Christianity's limited cosmovision in a world full of more diverse experiences and traditions, drove me out of the Church.